GoodBoyNeon/goodboyneon.github.io/README.md

 ## Credits

+- This portfolio's design & layout was inspired by [Todor's Website](https://dvlpr.pro/) and [Brittany's Website (4th iteration)](https://v4.brittanychiang.com/).

+> [!Note]
-> This portfolio's design & layout was inspired by [Todor's Website](https://dvlpr.pro/) and [Brittany's Website (4th iteration)](https://v4.brittanychiang.com/).
-Note that "inspired" does NOT equal "copied", thus, no code was copied line-to-line from either of the websites.
+> "Inspired" does NOT mean equal "copied", thus, no code was copied line-to-line from either of the websites.
 The credited parts are the layouts of various sections, and just the overall design.

-> Made with ❤️ by Neon!
+### Made with ❤️ by Neon!